TimotheeMB/ProjectS4/Report.md

 You can find a more precise description of the functioning of the Dijkstra's algorithm adapted to our situation in the source code (Class: ``Simulation`` , Method: ``dijkstra()``)

 There is no more problems of persons not being able to reach an exit and we can superimpose obstacles as much as we want, they can even touch the border of the simulation.
-This algorithm can take a certain time when we press play ``computing paths...`` especially if the room is bigger or if there is a lot of exits ([see improvements](##Possible improvements, bugs ...)).
+This algorithm can take a certain time when we press ``play`` (``computing paths...``) especially if the room is big or if there is a lot of exits ([see improvements](##Possible improvements, bugs ...)).

 Thanks to this algorithm we can display the distance to the exit in the simulation (equidistant lines, colors).